sahildubeydev/Project-For-Git-Tutorial/README.md

 - `git clone "repository url"` -> to clone the repository in our localhost

+- `git commit --amend` -> to add the commit to the previous added one

 >Feel free to fork and add more commands if you wish too!!